code4romania/pyngohub/README.md

 1. Update the version in the `pyproject.toml` file
 2. Create a new tag with the version and push it
+3. Update the `CHANGELOG.md` file with the new changes

 The GitHub Actions will take care of the rest.